 I love collecting Rae Dunn pottery.
 Today I am sharing some of my ideas for setting a table with Rae Dunn pottery.

-I have been collecting Rae Dunn for a while now and I still love it as much as I did when I found my first piece.
-I get asked all of the time if I actually use my Rae Dunn Pottery.
-I can honestly say the answer is yes!
-I love to incorporate it into my table settings and today I am going to show you how I set a table with Rae Dunn.
+Rae Dunn Pottery is something that I have been collecting for a while now and I still love it as much as I did when I found my first piece.
+Yes, in case you are wondering, I actually use my Rae Dunn Pottery all of the time!
+My favorite way to use it is to incorporate it into my table settings and today I am going to show you how I set a table with Rae Dunn.

 How to Set a Table with Rae Dunn Pottery